-S-1a.
-Now repeat that process by high-lighting the four most important words in the first sentence of the second paragraph from the passage (provided below).
+Second paragraph from the passage (provided below).
 B-1b.
 Write those words on the top line in the following columns.
 B-1c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
 Write the synonyms on the lines below in the columns.

+Little Red Riding Hood's

+grandmother let the wolf inside

+because he talked like the girl.

+B-1d.
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose.

+<> B-1e.
+Write a new sentence from the giv en one with your new words (highlighted above).

+Pa ragraph 2: Sentence One

-Jumbo was selected to perform in the show.
-SB-1d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose.
-B-1e.
-Write a new sentence from the give en one with your new words (highlighted above).
-Pa ragraph 2: Sentence One lighting the four mowords in the second paragraph passage (provided ost important and sentence of aph from the l below). columns. c.
-Choose at leas words for the w t three to five sy ords you've liste ne in the following nonyms or substited and underlined by in the columns. .
-Write This cheered up and his mother. <> B-2d unds like the best e synonyms, choos substitute for each one you choose. <> B-2e.
-Write a new sente • vith your new word 2: Sentence Two ibove). -
+lighting the four most important words in the second sentence of the second paragraph from the passage (provided below).
+S-2b.
+Write those words on the top line in the following columns.
+B-2c.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
+Write the synonyms on the lines below in the columns.
+The wolf then ate the grandmother and took her clothes.
+SB-2d.
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. en one with your new words (highlighted above). ragraph 2: Sentence Two

-<> B-3a.
-Now repeat that process by high- lighting the four most important words in the third sentence of the second paragraph from the pas- sage (provided below).
+B-3a.
+Now repeat that process by high-lighting the four most important words in the third sentence of the second paragraph from the passage (provided below).
 SB-3b.
 Write those words on the top line in the following columns.
 B-3c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
 Write the synonyms on the lines below in the columns.
-Jumbo's role was to stand on top of five balancing elephants and wave a flag.
+Little Red Riding Hood came and thought her grandmother looked strange.
 SB-3d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. en one with your new words (highlighted above). agraph 2: Sentence Three
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose.
+B-3e.
+Write a new sentence from the given one with your new words (highlighted above).
+Paragraph 2: Sentence Three agraph 2.
+Contenior Tilloc

+SB-4a.
+Now repeat that process by high-lighting the four most important words in the fourth sentence of the second paragraph from the passage (provided below).
+SB-4b.
+Write those words on the top line in the following columns.
 B-4c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
+Choose three to five synonyms or substitute words for the words you've listed and underlined.
 Write the synonyms on the lines below in the columns.
+She asked about her grandmother's strange looks.
 SB-4d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose. ven one with your new words (highlighted above). aragraph 2: Sentence Four
+Once you have three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose.
+B-4e.
+Write a new sentence from the given one with your new words (highlighted above).
+Paragraph 2: Sentence Four

-<> B-5a.
-Now repeat that process by high- lighting the four most important words in the fifth sentence of the second paragraph from the pas- sage (provided below).
-B-5b.
-Write those words on the top line in the following columns.
-B-5c.
-Choose at least three to five synonyms or substitute words for the words you've listed and underlined.
-Write the synonyms on the lines below in the columns.

-He fell to the ground and rolled over.

-SB-5d.
-Once you have at least three to five synonyms, choose the one you think sounds like the best substitute for each of the original words and highlight each one you choose.

-<> B-5e .
-Write a new sentence from the give en one with your new words (highlighted above).

-Pai ragraph 2: Sentence Five

--

--